 Working with project partners, WLT is now focusing on a third Orang-utan corridor, the Keruak Corridor, which will link a part of Lower Kinabatangan Wildlife Sanctuary (LKWS)to Keruak Forest Reserve.

 Working with local people:

-In addition to securing corridors, by working in partnership with HUTAN, WLT has helped fund land protection and the development of management plans for the land saved.
-HUTAN works hand in hand with local communities to manage lands purchased with WLT funding, and to encourage sustainable, traditional practices such as collecting wild fruits and medicinal plants.
+In addition to securing corridors, by working in partnership with Hutan, WLT has helped fund land protection and the development of management plans for the land saved.
+Hutan works with local communities to manage lands purchased with WLT funding, and to encourage sustainable, traditional practices such as the collection of wild fruits and medicinal plants.

-Protecting the Kinabatangan forests also conserves traditional fishing grounds close to the banks of the Kinabatangan River, maintaining an important source of protein for local families.
+Protecting the Kinabatangan's forests also conserves traditional fishing grounds close to the banks of the Kinabatangan River, maintaining livelihoods and an important food source for local families.

 Thanks to very generous support from donors over recent years WLT has successfully raised funds to protect two corridors as safe havens for Orang-utans and other threatened wildlife.
 But as more and more forests in Borneo are being cleared for oil palm plantations urgent funding has never been more needed than now.

 Borneo's vast biodiversity boasts:

 15,000 species.
 Over 60 per cent of plants found in Borneo are endemic to the island, and over 360 new species to science have been discovered in recent times.